HellBrazer/Human-Pose-Estimation/README.md

 Human pose estimation localizes body key points to accurately recognize the postures of individuals given an image.
 These estimations are performed in either 3D or 2D.

+The main process of human pose estimation includes two basic steps:
+1) localizing human body joints/key points                                                                                                                        2) grouping those joints into valid human pose configuration

+In the first step, the main focus is on finding the location of each key points of human beings.
+E.g. Head, shoulder, arm, hand, knee, ankle.
+The second step is grouping those joints into valid human pose configuration which determines the pairwise terms between body parts.